How does In-Clinic ABA Therapy work?

 What is special about Apple Academy?

-Apple Academy is an intensive program for learners ages 2-7.
 Apple Academy is a unique alternative to traditional special education, providing individualized programming and a 1:1 staff ratio to maximize learning opportunities for learners ages 2-7.

 Apple Academy Goals